Skons/SOAS/README.md

 2. Alarm volume increase end - The max volume that will be applied, if set tot 0 the max volume will be 100.
 Must always be equal or higher to the start volume.
 3. Alarm volume increase - The volume that will be added each time the duration has passed.
 4. Alarm volume increase duration - The duration it takes before an increase will be applied

+When the SH1106 is used, the Alarm volume increase and Alarm volume increase duration is only visible when the edit mode reaches the Alarm volume increase item.
+On the SH1107 it all fits on the same page.

 ### <a name='HomeAssitantpage123and4'></a>Home Assitant page 1,2,3 and 4